friendly-bits/geoip-shell/Documentation/DETAILS.md

 The -lib-common script includes a large number of functions used throughout the suite, and assigns some essential variables.

-The lib-setup script implements CLI interactive and noninteractive setup and arguments parsing.
-It is used in the -manage script.
+The lib-setup script implements some of the CLI interactive and noninteractive setup and arguments parsing.
+It is used by the -manage script.

 The -lib-status script implements the status report which you can get by issuing the `geoip-shell status` command.

-The -ipt and -nft scripts implement support for iptables and nftables, respectively.
+The -lib-ipt and -lib-nft scripts implement support for iptables and nftables, respectively.
 They are sourced from other scripts which need to interact with the firewall utility directly.

 The -lib-check-compat script checks for some essential dependencies